-Project MUSE’s Open Access (OA) Books Program, which launched in the summer 2018, offers publishers the ability to publish open access books on the MUSE platform.
+Project MUSE’s Open Access (OA) Books Program offers publishers the ability to have their open access content available on the MUSE platform.
 The OA books are fully integrated with all the features and functionality of subscriber-only books and journals on Project MUSE.

 Supported by a grant of nearly $1 million from the Mellon Foundation, Project MUSE embarked on the development process of MUSE Open in 2016; an initiative to distribute open access monographs on Project MUSE with a best-in-class, newly redesigned and scholar-informed MUSE platform.
 In the summer of 2018 Project MUSE launched this new platform and released over 300 additional open access monographs in HTML5.